techidaily/site-facebook-video-footage/source/_posts/updated-in-2024-exploring-youtubes-latest-revenue-guidelines.md

 ![shorts revenue sample](https://images.wondershare.com/filmora/article-images/2023/latest-youtube-monetization-policy-and-requirements-4.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Rxyki8-Y630?si=dHLkIxG59zdlZeN0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Streamers usually have a higher watch time than the number of subscribers they have.
 So, the new policy will allow YouTubers will a low following to earn from streaming their content.
 Short creators will benefit from the high number of views shorts tend to generate.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Un9G2_OdSRI?si=vAcGbco8DuWt4ypP&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### **New Policies Make YouTube More Competitive**